17 Feb 2020

 This is a coveted career for many word lovers, and can involve all different kinds of writing, including copy for websites, creating eBooks for brands, white papers, social media updates, blog posts, fiction books, and everything in between.

 Ready to get started?
 Here’s how to do that.

 First things first, you want to get all the basics covered.
-This means registering as self-employed with the HMRC or your local tax office if you need to.
+This means registering as self-employed with HMRC.
 On top of that, it can be handy to set up a separate bank account to track your earnings from your writing.

 And, before you dive in headfirst, make sure freelance writing isn’t a conflict of interest with your job and employer if you plan on doing it on the side.